 How to Turn a Galvanized Tub Into a Raised Garden Bed

 Literally, anything (almost) can be a container garden.
-A bucket, a barrel, an abandoned car — as long as it's big enough, looks cool and has good drainage.
+A bucket, a barrel, an abandoned car — as long as it's big enough and has good drainage.
 If you’re planning on growing plants you want to eat, we recommend using something that’s made of food-safe materials.
 Don’t bother with anything less than 12 inches across.
 Larger containers are easier to maintain because they can hold more soil, and the more soil a container can hold, the more moisture it will retain.
 We’re making a galvanized steel raised garden bed using a giant galvanized tub normally used for livestock feeding.

 Raised tub with planted lettuce.